guillemsrr/zitro-test/README.md

 };
 ```

-And so `QuizHandler` loads the questions from a JSON file referenced in the editor like this:
+And so `QuizHandler` loads the questions from a Json file referenced in the editor like this:

 ```ts
 const data = this._quizJson.json as { questions: QuestionData[] };